Last Updated on Tuesday, 21 February 2012 13:17

 When will I be cured from Fructose Malabsorption or Sensitivity?

-The rare HFI (Hereditary Fructose Intolerance) cannot be cured.
+The uncommon HFI (Hereditary Fructose Intolerance) cannot be cured.
 For this a strict Fructose-free Diet must be maintained in the long term.
+For this you may need to consult a nutritionist.

 The much more common Fructose Malabsorption cannot be cured either.
 But it is much easier to manage.
 Using a journal and monitoring yourself, you will find a threshold level that is easy to live with.
 That is - you will be able to eat some Fructose without suffering symptoms.